brendeni1/darkvypr.github.io/commands.md

 | vb request                          | Info on how to get the bot added to your chat.
 | vb query `ASK_SOMETHING`            | Use the power of Wolfram Alpha's shit API to answer a question.
 Example: "`!query population of canada`".
 | vb say                              | Repeat what the user sent.
 Example Input: `DarkVypr: !say hello my name is darkvypr` Example Response: `VyprBot: 👥 hello my name is darkvypr`
-| vb setbirthday `M/D/YYYY OR MM/DD/YYYY` | This command sets your birthday to whatever date you specify.
-Required for most `!birthday` functionality.
-You can still check other people's birthdays without this set, they just can't check yours.
-Examples: "`!setbirthday 8/14/2005`", "`!setbirthday 10/16/2004`" or "`!setbirthday 9/11/1973`".
-| vb setlocation                      | To use the "`!time`" and "`!covid`" command, you must first set your location.
-Example: "`!setlocation lasalle ontario`".
-| vb setstatus `PHRASE_OR_CLEAR/NONE` | This command sets your status to whatever you specify.
-Required for most `!status` functionality.
-You can still check other people's status without this set, they just can't check yours.
-To clear your status, use: "`!setstatus clear`" or "`!setstatus none`".
-Example: "`!setstatus learning javascript`".
-| vb settwitter `YOUR_TWITTER_NAME`   | Set the account for using the `!twitter` command.
-Usage: `!settwitter darkvyprr`.
-This should be your Twitter handle without the @ sign.
 | vb shiba // vb shibe                  | Get a random picture of a Shibe.
 | *vb site // vb website // vb links*     | Get a link to [my website](https://darkvypr.com) with all of my links. <img src="https://cdn.betterttv.net/emote/60de01428ed8b373e421c395/1x">
 | **vb spam `AMOUNT`**                | Spam a message x number of times.
 Example: "`!spam 20 test 123`".
 The max is 50.